Renvela Side Effects

 Applies to sevelamer: oral capsule, oral powder for reconstitution, oral tablet

-Cardiovascular side effects reported have included hypertension, hypotension, and thrombosis.
+Cardiovascular side effects reported have included hypertension, hypotension, and thrombosis.[Ref]

-General side effects reported included the body as a whole with complaints of headache, infection, and pain.
+General side effects reported included the body as a whole with complaints of headache, infection, and pain.[Ref]

 Gastrointestinal side effects reported included vomiting (12% to 22%), nausea (7% to 20%), diarrhea (4% to 19%), dyspepsia (5% to 16%), abdominal pain (9%), flatulence (4% to 9%), constipation (2% to 8%) and worsening of existing constipation, and peritonitis (8%).
-Fecal impaction, abdominal pain, intestinal perforation, intestinal obstruction, and uncommon cases of ileus have been reported during postmarketing experience.
+Fecal impaction, abdominal pain, intestinal perforation, intestinal obstruction, and uncommon cases of ileus have been reported during postmarketing experience.[Ref]

-Respiratory side effects reported have included increase in coughing episodes (4%).
+Respiratory side effects reported have included increase in coughing episodes (4%).[Ref]

-Metabolic side effects reported during a postmarketing study (n=18) have included decreases in bicarbonate levels not directly related to the use of sevelamer (the active ingredient contained in Renvela) but instead caused by the discontinuation of calcium salts.
+Metabolic side effects reported during a postmarketing study (n=18) have included decreases in bicarbonate levels not directly related to the use of sevelamer (the active ingredient contained in Renvela) but instead caused by the discontinuation of calcium salts.[Ref]

 Dermatologic side effects including pruritus and rash have been reported during postmarketing experience.

-More Renvela resources
+More about Renvela (sevelamer)

-- Renagel Consumer Overview
+- Other brands: Renagel

-Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date, and complete, but no guarantee is made to that effect.
+Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date and complete, but no guarantee is made to that effect.
 In addition, the drug information contained herein may be time sensitive and should not be utilized as a reference resource beyond the date hereof.
-This information does not endorse drugs, diagnose patients, or recommend therapy.
-This drug information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
-The absence of a warning for a given drug or drug combination in no way should be construed to indicate that the drug of drug combination is safe, effective, or appropriate for any given patient.
-Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of information provided.
+This material does not endorse drugs, diagnose patients, or recommend therapy.
+This information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
+The absence of a warning for a given drug or combination thereof in no way should be construed to indicate safety, effectiveness, or appropriateness for any given patient.
+Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of materials provided.
 The information contained herein is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
-If you have questions about the drugs you are taking, check with your doctor, nurse, or pharmacist.
+If you have questions about the substances you are taking, check with your doctor, nurse, or pharmacist.